Get Involved with IPS

 The Global Ambassador Program (GAP) promotes international education and leadership opportunities for Millersville University students.
 Global Ambassadors promote the overall goal of creating an internationalized campus community by supporting the transition of international students and the reintegration of study abroad alumni to campus, by actively taking part in a variety of international initiatives on campus such as International Education Week and International Tea Time, and by enabling students and faculty to share their rich histories in educational presentations in the community.

-Bethany is a Middle-level Education major with a concentration in English.
+Bethany: Middle-level Education major with a concentration in English.
 She became a Global Ambassador because she loves to meet new people and learn about other cultures.
 Bethany has made many friends through this program that have greatly enriched her life.
 This has been one of her favorite college memories.

-Bronte is an Italo-American who’s passionate about languages.
+Bronte: An Italo-American who’s passionate about languages.
 She became a Global Ambassador to immerse herself in Millersville’s international community.
 Her favorite memories include volunteering at the Multicultural Showcase and getting to know the students through weekly conversation.

-Guanqi is an international student from China studying biology.
+Guanqi: An international student from China studying biology.
 He became an ambassador to learn more about the United States and to experience different cultures.
 He has been able to meet new people and expand his horizons through this experience.

-Leah is a Spanish and writing studies major.
+Leah: A Spanish and writing studies major.
 Becoming an ambassador has been one of her best college experiences.
 Through the program she has created many lifelong friendships, memories, and experiences.
 She has been able to experience new cultures and meet new people.

-Yorlin is studying International Studies with a minor in Japanese Language and Culture.
+Yorlin: Studied International Studies with a minor in Japanese Language and Culture.
 He joined the Global ambassador program to talk and interact with people from different backgrounds.
 His favorite ambassador experience was on a trip to New York with students who had never been there.